 Why Does Your Brain Slow Down?

-Your brain is only 2% of your body weight, but it uses 20% of your energy.
-It is the most energy-hungry organ you have.
-So when your cells start producing less energy (which happens naturally as you age), your brain is the first to feel it.
+Your brain is only 2% of your body weight, but it burns 20% of your energy.
+When your cells produce less energy (which happens every year after 40), your brain goes first.
+Connections weaken.
+Cleanup systems slow down.
+Memory fades.

-Why?
-Heat stress triggers your body to produce protective proteins (called heat shock proteins) that prevent the buildup of the sticky plaques associated with Alzheimer's.
-Think of it like a pressure wash for your brain cells.
+Why might heat help?
+Heat stress prompts your body to produce protective proteins (called heat shock proteins) that are thought to limit the buildup of the sticky plaques associated with Alzheimer's.
+A pressure wash for your brain cells.

 The sweet spot: 80 degrees Celsius (about 175 degrees Fahrenheit) for 15 to 20 minutes.
 If you do not have access to a sauna, even a very hot bath provides some of these benefits.